Chocolate Chunk Cookies

 Why is this recipe different than the others?

 This recipe does not require chilling.
 Yup!
 You can bake the dough right after you finish mixing it without having it sit in the fridge for an hour or more.
-Enjoy your cookies sooner rather than later.
+Enjoy your chocolate chunk cookies sooner rather than later.

 Gluten-Free and Dairy-Free

 To make this recipe gluten-free, substitute all-purpose flour with gluten-free flour.
 Super simple, right?

 For dairy-free, switch out the butter for margarine.
 You could also use a neutral-flavored oil like vegetable or canola, which is what I use.
 Make sure you only use 3/4 cup of oil per 1 cup butter.
 Click here for the exact details.
 Make sure the chocolate bar is dairy-free.
 I have successfully made this recipe gluten-free and dairy-free.
 Just keep in mind that if you choose to use oil over butter you won’t get the same creaminess in texture when mixing the butter and sugars.
 Note: Just because you don’t get the same creaminess, doesn’t mean you won’t get the same excellent taste.